Tigers vs. Guardians Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, three home runs, eight walks and 16 RBI (30 total hits).
-He's also swiped two bases.
+- Baez has 30 hits with five doubles, three home runs, eight walks and 16 RBI.
+He's also stolen three bases.

 Báez Recent Games